LEC Louvois in Strasbourg (FR): From local production to local consumption

 Strasbourg LEC: The Louvois Primary School project

 The Louvois Primary School, located near Strasbourg’s bustling city centre, is a flagship site of this collaboration.
-In August 2023, 165 square metres of solar panels were installed on its rooftop.
+In August 2023, 165m² of solar panels were installed on its rooftop.
 The first PV plant began generating electricity in February 2024, followed by a second installation that became operational at the end of June 2025.
 Together, these two plants offer a combined capacity of 69 kWp.
-For the moment, Les Brasseurs d’Énergie sells all electricity generated to Électricité de Strasbourg, the city’s main power supplier, feeding renewable energy directly into the grid.
+For the moment, the energy produced is sold to the city’s main power supplier, feeding renewable energy directly into the grid.

-The current model, however, does not yet link production with local consumption.
-Given the school’s central location and proximity to both residential and commercial districts, the potential for a more integrated local energy system is significant.
+The current model does not yet link production with local consumption.
+Given the school’s central location and proximity to both residential and commercial districts, the potential for a more integrated local energy system is high.
 The cooperative’s goal is to move beyond selling to the grid and establish a collective self-consumption model within a two-kilometre radius, engaging nearby households and businesses in the direct use of locally generated renewable energy.

-Despite its achievements, the Strasbourg LEC still faces major challenges.
+Yet the LEC also highlights the challenges of pioneering collective self-consumption in a socially diverse, urban environment.
 Governance is fragile, relying entirely on volunteers on the cooperative side and a municipality without a dedicated LEC mandate.
 Both actors recognise the need for inclusive participation, trust-building, and accessible communication, especially in inner-city neighbourhoods where energy poverty is common and many residents are transient.

-Engagement is another challenge.
-Mobilising low-income households and tenants is particularly difficult.
+Explaining the benefits of collective self-consumption in clear and accessible terms remains a central task, but engaging and mobilising low-income households and tenants is difficult.
 Volunteer fatigue on the cooperative side and limited staff capacity within the municipality hinder large-scale outreach.
-Explaining the benefits of collective self-consumption in clear and accessible terms remains a central task.

 Moving forward step by step